goblinfactory/AppendOnly/README.md

     // code below shows iterating over the whole list ten times, something you would normally only do against
     // an enumerable if you've cached it, i.e. created a local copy.
-    // I know this doesn't look like it's doing much, but this is really important. for(int i = 0; i<10; i++)
+    // I know this doesn't look like it's doing much, but this is really important.
+    // also, it's safe to do this WHILE other threads are busy adding to the same underlying collection,
+    // something that is a massive NO NO in threading world.
+Here, it's totally safe. for(int i = 0; i<10; i++)
     {
         foreach(var move in new_moves.Items) Console.WriteLine($"you moved {move.ToString()}");